 Fuels such as coal, oil and gas which have been formed from the decomposition of ancient plant and animal matter.

 A device capable of converting the chemical energy of a fuel directly into electrical energy.
 The chemicals used are usually very simple, often just hydrogen and oxygen.
-As the conversion involves an electrochemical process, not combustion, the process is often considered to be more energy efficient and have less environmental impact.
+As the conversion involves an electrochemical process, not combustion, the process is often considered to be more energy efficient and to have less of an environmental impact.

 Government regulations controlling the installation and use of gas supplies and appliances.
 It aims to prevent injury to consumers and the public from carbon monoxide (CO) poisoning, fire and explosion.
-With certain duties placed on installers, landlords and gas suppliers, a heating care package such as Business Heating Care is highly advisable.

 Electrical unit of power equal to one billion watts or one thousand megawatts.